rennpy/aliucord-vencord-theme/README.md

 # Preview
-SCREENSHOTS NOT ENTIRELY ACCURATE DUE TO ANDROID 14 Elements in a14 that don't get themed: chatbox input background, active dm button background, channel text color (the icons still work) etc.
+SCREENSHOTS NOT ENTIRELY ACCURATE DUE TO ANDROID 14

+Elements in a14 that don't get themed: chatbox input background, active dm button background, channel text color (the icons still work) etc. Not to worry, they will work fine for you, unless you are also on a14.